“Gentlemen, I have arrived and there will be no withdrawal without written orders and these orders shall never be issued.” – Sam Manekshaw

 6. Irreverent and jaunty, Manekshaw was a leader who led by example.

-Manekshaw was a decisive leader and able listener who was always considerate to those under his command.
+Manekshaw was a decisive leader and an able listener who was always considerate to those under his command.
 Almost always finishing his own work in an hour, he would often spend the rest of his time floating from one office to another, dropping in on harried juniors and eagerly helping them with their tasks.
 In fact, his colourful language and irreverent jokes were known to set off tidal waves of mirth through the army headquarters.

 The charismatic General also rarely stood on ceremony.
 As Chairman Chiefs of Staff Committee once said, it was Manekshaw’s plain-speak that helped achieve ‘jointness’ among the three services.
 This was evidenced by the synergised operations that resulted in the Indian Army achieving what no other army has done since World War II — liberating a nation.